 The question “how to prepare for CAT?” is one of the most common questions of MBA aspirants.
 In order to prepare effectively for the CAT, it is important to understand that the syllabus of the exam is not difficult.
 Most questions are solvable and involve elementary concepts to solve.
 CAT is known to test the time management skill and problem-solving ability of the candidates under stress, along with their knowledge.
 Here are some important tips that might help candidates to prepare more efficiently for the exam.

-Objectify the CAT Syllabus
+Be Thorough with the CAT Syllabus

-Avoid looking at the CAT syllabus as a whole, the key is to divide the syllabus and look closely at the topics.
+Avoid looking at the CAT syllabus as a whole; the key is to divide the syllabus and look closely at the topics.
 You must be aware of the different sections and corresponding topics which form a part of the CAT Exam Syllabus.
 Make a chart of the entire syllabus and have it placed on your study desk so that it is always in sight.
 Have a very structured approach to the syllabus; first, go through all the topics which are familiar, then proceed with new topics.
 By doing this, you will have enough momentum and confidence to attempt the new topics that you need to grasp afresh.

-Strategize the Study Plan
+Strategise the Study Plan

 Have Basics on Your Fingertips

-The biggest truth about the CAT exam which most of the CAT Aspirants fail to acknowledge is the fact that the entire CAT Syllabus consists of topics that you have already covered in your 8th, 9th and 10th grades.
+The biggest truth about the CAT exam, which most of the CAT Aspirants fail to acknowledge, is the fact that the entire CAT Syllabus consists of topics that you have already covered in your 8th, 9th and 10th grades.

 Shortcut Techniques and Strategies

-The Mock Tests and Previous Year Papers
+The Mock Tests and Previous Years’ Papers

 - It boosts your confidence.